-Unwanted/unhelpful/antisocial behaviour Possible Consequences Relatively low impact Verbal Interventions- e.g. Examples: I know you can behave better than this.
-I'd really like to Calling out see that.
-Distracting others Refusal to complete assigned activity Reflection support during breaktime or lunchtime with Disrespectful comments trusted adult.
-Swearing
+Unwanted/unhelpful/antisocial behaviour Possible Consequences Relatively low impact Examples: Verbal Interventions- e.g. I know you can behave better than this.
+I'd really like to see that.
+Reflection support during breaktime or lunchtime with trusted adult.
 I can see there's something wrong (acknowledge their right to their feelings) I'm here to help and listen.
 Tell me what happened Talk and I'll listen (it may be possible for staff to find out how the situation has developed, or how it may be resolved) Relatively higher impact Examples: • Bullying • Harmful behaviour • Any discriminatory behaviour • Causing significant, deliberate damage to school property SLT notified.
 Opportunity for reflection.
 Restorative approach followed.
 Incident form completed for discriminatory incidents.
 Incident recorded.
 Parents notified by telephone by SLT member.
 Outcome will be personalised based on previous behaviour, severity, response from pupil(s).
 Withdrawn or changes to timetable.
-Parents/carers to be informed of decision via phone or face to face.
+Parents/carers to be informed of decision via phone of face to face.
 If response leads to Fixed-term exclusion - parents/carers also notified in writing.
 Re-integration meeting to be held directly after fixed-term exclusion.